 Our surgeries include the following:

-- State-of-the-art equipment to monitor your pets heart, lungs, oxygen saturation levels, temperature, and blood pressure
+- Equipment to monitor your pet's heart, lungs, oxygen saturation levels, temperature, and blood pressure.

 Important Information for Your Pet's Surgery

 - No food after 8 p.m. the day before the surgery.

 - It is okay to leave water out for your pet prior to surgery.